QuickBooks Blog

 Only claim the tax-free threshold from one employer

-As discussed above, if you’re an employee for both jobs, your employers should automatically withhold funds.
-Just remember to not tick the tax-free threshold on both jobs — only one.
+If you’re an employee for both of your jobs, your employers should automatically withhold funds.
+Just remember to not tick the tax-free threshold on both jobs.
+Also keep in mind that the 2nd job tax rate will be higher.Β Β

 Is it worth having a second job in Australia?

-Using accounting software for self-employed sole traders, freelancers and contractors like QuickBooks is a great way to ensure the income from your second job is tax ready.
+It’s particularly important to be mindful of your tax obligations if your additional source of income comes from being a sole trader.
+Using QuickBooks accounting software for self-employed sole traders, freelancers, and contractors is a great way to ensure the income from your second job is tax ready.
+With some forward planning and the right tools, managing the tax on your second job can be simple and stress-free.

 Related Articles